Winter (2009 film): Release

-The film was released on 16 July 2009.
+The film was originally shot on 2003.
+The film was released on 16 July 2009 6 years after shooting.

 Reception

 Paresh C. Palicha of Rediff.com rated 1.5 out of 5 stars and wrote that "the narrative is confused.
 It is not sure whether the director wishes to be a true horror film or a logical psychopathic tale where everything is explained, and the loose ends are tied in the climax".